Fixing the Preview Image, Title and Description for Shared Links

 By default, Twitter uses the page title supplied by AddToAny, and AddToAny permits further customizing of tweets.

-Richer tweets that may include images or video are called Twitter Cards.
+Richer tweets that include an image or video are called Twitter Cards.
 When tweeting a link that Twitter has approved for a Twitter Card, Twitter looks for proprietary meta tags on the shared page that are similar to (and commonly mixed with) Open Graph meta tags.
 Enter a page URL into Twitter's Card Validator to preview the page's Twitter Card and to refresh their cache after making changes to the page.

 LinkedIn Share Troubleshooting